Skip to main content

 inspector (optional) - Provides remote control services initiated from Speedscale cloud.
 This component is intentionally separate from the rest of Speedscale's system so it can be removed in secure environments.
 Once this component is disabled, Speedscale will work normally but remote environment control will be no longer be possible.

-java-server/client (optional) - A simple demo app provided by Speedscale that can be easily turned off.
+java-server/client (optional) - A simple demo app deployed in the speedscale namespace that can be easily turned off.

 note